 It might just be.
 Again, it has been proven to be just as effective as regular therapy, and for some mental health conditions it was even found to produce better results.

 Would you like to try a session of online therapy?
-Harley therapy offers sessions over Skype no matter where you are in the world, with therapists that all have more than 5 years of clinical experience dealing with issues just like yours.
+Harley Therapy offers sessions over Zoom, Skype, etc. no matter where you are in the world, with therapists that all have minimum of ten years clinical experience dealing with issues just like yours.
 Go to our Online counselling page to learn more.